DoctorHinky/DoctorHinky/README.md

 # What are you looking for? 😂
 - 🖐️ my Name is Norman,
-- ⏰ i am currently lerning coding bei DCI
+- ⏰ I am currently learning to code by DCI
-- my hobbi's are swimming, coding and sports
+- my hobbies are swimming, coding, and sports

 - and remember: scientia sit potentia!
 - so never stop to learn 📖

 ### funfact?
-- in childhod i did hate computers, and i never though i ll work on them 🤔
+- in childhood, I hated computers, and I never thought I'd work on them 🤔